Virginia Cavaliers: Football

 Scott Stadium sits across from the first-year dorms along Alderman Road and is home to the University of Virginia's football program.

 The press box at Scott Stadium was a gift from an alumnus in honor of Norton G. Pritchett, the admired athletic director at UVA from 1934 until his death in 1950.
-Funding from benefactor Hunter Smith created the foundation for the 320-piece Cavalier Marching Band in 2004, replacing the Virginia Pep Band in its official capacity at athletic events.
+Funding from benefactor Hunter Smith created the foundation for the 320-piece Cavalier Marching Band in 2004, replacing the Virginia Pep Band at athletic events.

 The late Cavalier head coach George Welsh is a member of the College Football Hall of Fame and retired as the winningest head coach in ACC history.

 The current head coach is Tony Elliott, who replaced Bronco Mendenhall in December 2021.